 To qualify for an E2 teaching visa you must be a native English speaker from one of the 7 English-speaking countries and have graduated from a university in one of those countries (AUS, CAN, IRE, NZ, SA, USA, UK.

 After obtaining a job you need to overnight your documents to your school.
 You must send (FedEx/USPS) school contract (3 signed copies), passport photocopy (photo & signature page) a notarized photocopy of the BA degree diploma with an original apostille notarization (or notarization by a Korean Consulate for Canadians) a clean national Criminal Record Check ((CRC)-FBI, RCMP, etc.)), 4 passport photos, visa application form (signed), and health questionnaire.

 How to apply for an FBI CRC (click here)

 How to get an apostille notarization for your FBI CRC quickly (4-days) for Americans [USAuthentication.com Visa] (here)

 List of State Apostilles for notarizing your copy of diploma (Click here).

 After your school receives your documents, they will apply to an immigration office in Korea and apply for your visa number.
 This takes 3-10 business days.
 After the visa number is issued you must complete the E2 visa at your nearest Korean Consulate.

 1. Fill out the Visa Application form

 Search online to locate the Korean consulate in your country that is closest to you, and download their visa application form.
 Be sure to make multiple copies of the form before submitting it.
-Many applicants will be able to use a one-page visa application form, intended for people who already have visa issuance confirmation.
-If your consulate tells you to use a different form instead, that’s OK, just follow their instructions.
+Many applicants can use a one-page visa application form, intended for people with visa issuance confirmation.
+If your consulate tells you to use a different form instead, that’s OK, follow their instructions.